elizabethdaly/simulating-data/README.md

 - All images intended for inclusion in this README are located in the **images** subdirectory of this repository.
 - I would like for this README to complement the analyses performed in the notebook rather than just repeat what's done there.

-## 2. Introduction <a name="section2"></a>
+## 2. Myopia <a name="section2"></a>

 The question I want to address with this project is: What are the factors that affect the distribution of short-sightedness (myopia) in a random sample of the population?

 ### What is myopia?
 Myopia is also referred to as short-sightedness or near-sightedness.
 I will stick to using the term myopia as it saves a bit of typing.
-It is an eye condition which causes distant objects to appear blurry while only very close objects are sharp.
+It happens mainly because the eyeball grows too long so that distant objects appear blurry while only very close objects are sharp.
 It happens because light entering the eye comes to a focus in front of (rather than on) the back of the eye - the retina.
 This means that the clearest image of the object is formed in front of the retina rather than on it, where our brain records images.
 It is a refractive error of the eye: as light travels through the eye it is bent (refracted) and absorbed by the different structures it passes through, primarily the cornea and the lens.
 The cornea is the front surface of the eye and the lens is a transparent element behind the iris that helps to bring light to a focus.
 If the end result is that the light from an object comes to a focus away from the retina, then that person has a refractive error.
 In myopia light from distant objects comes to a focus in front of the retina.

 <!--![myopia](images/myopia-and-normal.jpg)-->
 <p align="center">